.tp: First "Internet" War

 During the 1999 East Timorese crisis the cctld server services for the '.tp' domain were attacked by hackers believed to be at the behest and with support from a faction of the Indonesian military.
 Connect Ireland also received malicious telephone calls and other communications at this time.

 Confusion

-In August 1999, before the holding of the referendum, one of the independence leaders José Ramos-Horta, a former President of East Timor, was purported to have stated that arrangements had been made for hackers to attack Indonesian sites.
+In August 1999, before the holding of the referendum, one of the independence leaders, José Ramos-Horta (to be later President of Timor-Leste), was purported to have stated that arrangements had been made for hackers to attack Indonesian sites.
 In response to these press reports, connect.ie [sic] issued a statement in response to these purported reports condemning any use of hacking for any activity that would negatively impact on ordinary Indonesian citizens, stating that they (CI) were not at "war" with the Indonesian people and cited the support that they had received from many Indonesian people after the earlier attack on the .tp domain.